When we sip tea, we are on our way to serenity.–Alexandra Stoddard

 2. Explore your dreams monthly.
 Are your daily actions moving you in the direction of your dreams?
 If not, can you make changes to do so?
 For example, is an ongoing goal to do a volunteer vacation in India?
 Carve out time for online research, determine travel dates and tickets, and secure time off.
 Move daily in the direction of your dreams.
 Plant seeds, water them regularly, provide adequate sunshine, and then step aside to let life unfold.

 5. Savor a soak in the tub.
 This simple act of self-care is my nightly ritual during cold winter months.
 This, too, can be a practice of mindfulness.
-Surround yourself with candles, water with a mint sprig, and slip into a bubble bath.
+Surround yourself with candles, water with a mint sprig, and slip into a lavender oil-infused bath.
 If you live in a full house with many beings, this may be your very special room of your own (highly encouraged à la Virginia Woolf).

 7. Smile.
 With roots in Oklahoma where people are blessed with the friendly gene, I find this to be a very helpful tool in connecting with others.
-Maya Angelou’s quote, “I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel” is one of the most powerful reminders to smile and listen deeply to others.
+Maya Angelou’s quote, “I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel” is one of the most powerful reminders to smile and connect fully to others.

 Kimberly Wilson, Founder + Creative Director